ma-muhammadali/pse_MAOnlineYouTubeVideoDownloader_Local_Server_Code/README.md

 ## Tools Used

-- Flask and python
+- Flask and Python
 - Bootstrap
 - Pytube
 - Youtube Transcript API

 ## Deployment

-- [byvd](http://maonlineyoutubevideodownloader.el.r.appspot.com/) on Google Cloud Platform (GCP)
+- http://maonlineyoutubevideodownloader.el.r.appspot.com on Google Cloud Platform (GCP)

 ## How to Download